 We loved the burly shell fabric for hard-working chores in brutally cold temps.

 Shoveling snow in the front walkway is almost too much for this jacket.
 We quickly overheated thanks to the large amounts of down fill.
 This parka is better suited to more sedentary pursuits in really cold climates.

-At $1050 this is the most expensive jacket in our review.
+This is the most expensive jacket in our review.
 Although it is a major investment, this is a jacket that should last for many years of use and is likely less expensive than layering two or more lighter weight jackets together.